Transaction Sequencer Network

 A single sequencer can refuse to include transactions from specific addresses, effectively censoring users.
 This could happen due to:

-Impact: Users who can't access the centralized sequencer lose the benefit of fast L2 confirmations and must wait hours or days to use forced inclusion on L1.
+Impact: Users who cannot access the centralized sequencer lose the benefit of fast L2 confirmations and must wait longer to use forced inclusion on L1.

 Liveness Risk